 The photography opportunities are impressive!
 Birds are easy to photograph at our home and we often shoot macros of wildflowers and butterflies in our huge six-car garage.
-Photographing inside our garage with our macro studio setup lets us control the light and backgrounds while avoiding wind that makes it impossible to focus stack.
-That means if the bird photography slows down, you can shoot high-quality macro images.
+Photographing inside our garage with our macro studio setup lets us control the light and backgrounds while avoiding wind.
+This makes it easy to use focus stacking techniques.

-We are only 17 miles from the west gate of Yellowstone National Park that offers outstanding wildlife and landscape photos.
+We are only 20 miles from the west gate of Yellowstone National Park that offers outstanding wildlife and landscape photography.
 We take you on field trips into Yellowstone a couple of times in the afternoon to photograph wildlife and landscapes.
+Plus, there are other scenic spots in Idaho we visit.

-We have five bedrooms, four bathrooms and plenty of space throughout our home.
+We have four bedrooms, four bathrooms and plenty of space throughout our home.
 Our view is amazing!
-The national forest begins 20 feet behind the house.
 To the southeast we look down on an 8-square mile lake, and to the north the Black Mountains tower into the sky.
-Wildlife is amazingly plentiful on our property.
+Lodgepole pine and aspens surround our buildings and property.
+Wildlife is amazingly plentiful.